 When informing managers of your motivation to work abroad, stress how it would help your professional development (what you would learn from being on the project and the working culture in that country) and what you could contribute to the project.

 Note: when applying to a graduate scheme in the UK, be cautious about stating your desire to work overseas as a reason for applying for the graduate scheme.
-Aman Gill, graduate recruiter at Arup, told TARGETjobs: ‘I’d leave out the aspiration to move abroad unless the role that you’re applying for specifically gives you the opportunity to work abroad.
+Aman Gill, early careers recruiter at Arup, told TARGETjobs: ‘I’d leave out the aspiration to move abroad unless the role that you’re applying for specifically gives you the opportunity to work abroad.
 Most vacancies or graduate schemes are an investment in a UK business.’

 However, when writing about why you are applying to the company you can state that the company’s impressive range of international projects, and the potential to possibly work on them later on, business needs permitting, has increased your desire for a long-term career with the organisation.